Community and Court Interpreters of Ohio Bylaws

 An Advisor, when applicable, is a non-voting Officer of the Board who shall serve as a consultant to the Board.

-The Board of Officers shall meet bi-annually and any other times deemed necessary by the President and approved by the Board members.
-Regional Representatives are to hold regional meetings bi-annually, and any other times as deemed necessary by the regional membership.
+The Board of Officers shall meet as deemed necessary by the President and approved by the Board members.

 F. Majority Consensus